dransyhe/DSR-Bench/README.md

 DSR-Bench is a benchmark for LLMs designed to test their structural reasoning ability: the ability to understand and manipulate data according to specific relationships such as order, hierarchy, and connectivity.
-It contains 6 categories of 20 data structures, 30 operations, summing up to a total of 2700 questions.
+It contains 6 categories of 20 data structures, 35 operations, summing up to a total of 4140 questions.
 It has the following strengths:

 - **Hierarchical organization**: Tasks are organized by increasing structural complexity, enabling a fine-grained analysis of specific reasoning skills.
 Within each category, we design a range of tasks to isolate different sources of structural complexity, allowing structural reasoning to be broken down into progressively more challenging tasks.
 This approach precisely identifies the specific types of data relationships that pose difficulties for LLM reasoning.

 - **Deterministic evaluation**: Each data structure task has a concise and well-defined correct final state, allowing for deterministic and unambiguous scoring.
 Unlike open-ended tasks, this design supports fully automated evaluation without the need for human or model-based judgment, resulting in a fairer and more objective evaluation pipeline.

+- **Interpretable, diagnostic insights**: Data structures are fundamental and interpretable, with easily computable ground truth.
+This allows for direct comparison of model reasoning traces, making it easier to analyze how models reason and why they fail.
+This addresses a key limitation of existing benchmarks, where reliance on leaderboard scores may incentivize reward hacking.

 - **Low-contamination data**: All tasks are generated efficiently from synthetic distributions, significantly reducing contamination risks from pretraining data.
 This setup also enables large-scale evaluation with minimal human involvement.